IPNetworkingLab/draft-tcp-ao-tls/draft-piraux-tcp-ao-tls.md

 to send TCP-AO segments. {{Section 7.7 of RFC5925}} provides recommendations to mitigate this effect.

-Using TCP-AO with TLS can also inhibits the triggering of the "bad_record_mac" alert that abruptly closes the TLS session when a decryption error occurs.
+Using TCP-AO with TLS can also inhibit the triggering of the "bad_record_mac" alert that abruptly closes the TLS session when a decryption error occurs.
 For instance, injected packets will fail the TCP-AO authentication and be ignored by the receiver instead.
 This also prevents sessionless resets at the TLS level,